 Authors should submit their manuscripts online.
 Electronic submission substantially reduces the time required in the editorial process for reviewing and publishing.
-Please follow the hyperlink "Submit online" and upload all your manuscript files following the instructions given on the screen.
+Upload all your manuscript files following the instructions given on the screen.

 Submission of a manuscript must be accompanied by confirmation of all points on the checklist, namely, that it is an original work, that it has never been and is not being submitted elsewhere, that all authors agree with the contents and to the submission, and where necessary all appropriate ethical matters and other approvals were observed and obtained in conducting the research.